TonyRipa/PlaceValue/README.md

 Calculus
 --------
-<i>calculus.html</i> is an extension of differentiator that supports exponentials, and allows for both differentiation and integration.
+<i>calculus.html</i> is an extension of differentiator that supports (complex) exponentials, and allows for both differentiation and integration.
 Differentiation procedes in a LaPlace like manner.
 The derivative of exp(kx) is k*exp(kx).
-Differentiation of Sums of such Exponentials is achieved by multiplying each exponential in the sum by their respective n.
-Compactly, PlaceValue implements this as pointwise multiplication by …3210.<s>123</s>… .
+The derivative of cis(kx) is ki*cis(kx).
+Differentiation of Sums of such Exponentials is achieved by multiplying each exponential in the sum by their respective k.
+Compactly, PlaceValue implements this as pointwise multiplication by …3210.<s>123</s>… or 3̉2̉i0.<s>i</s><s>2</s>̉<s>3</s> in the complex case.

 If Exponential wants to differentiate sinh(x) + 7, then it asks PlaceValue to calculate:

 ½7.<s>½</s> ⊗ 10.<s>1</s> = ½0.½